 As soon as you are able, make sure to contact an experienced car accident attorney.
 During your consultation, your lawyer will discuss the impact the accident has had on your health and your livelihood and will help determine the best course of action for seeking compensation for the knee injury you suffered.

 If you’ve suffered a knee injury in a car accident that is not your fault, you need to hire a firm with the right experience to help you.
-The attorneys of the Jebaily Law Firm, P.A. have proudly represented injured people in South Carolina for Over 50 Years.
+The attorneys of the Jebaily Law Firm have proudly represented injured people in South Carolina for Over 50 Years.
 We have built a reputation of trust and integrity that has withstood the test of time.

 Our lawyers are ready to help you seek the compensation you are owed if someone else’s actions caused you harm.
 Call us or contact us online now to schedule a free consultation to learn more about your rights and legal options.